ActionProjects/Actions/actions/pages/theSuits/README.md

 # the SUITS
 ## I have encountered injustice.

+Construction [^1][1]:
+> The legal process of interpreting a phrase or document; of trying to find it’s meaning.

+Liberal Construction [^2][2]:
+> A form of construction which allows a judge to consider other factors when deciding the meaning of a phrase or document.

+#todo find .pdf

 ## Residence
 Patriot Act & Property Tax
 How to create a sinkhole for your citizens.